uoenoplab/xo/microbenchmark/README.md

 Transfer/sec:     XX.XXMB
 ```

-**Experiments on different parameters**
+**Reproducing expriments in the paper**

-Change executable servers, migration frequency, content size to reproduce the throughput results shown in paper figuer 7.
+Change executable servers (server-ebpf or server-hybrid), migration frequency, content size when executing runxo.sh to reproduce the throughput results shown in Figure 7.